jeetgajjar/InstagramAPI/README.md

 API project Capital One

 This project originated from Capital One, hosted on MindSumo.
 The deliverables are as follows:
->Fetch 20 latest posts with #CapitalOne and the like count for each.
+>Fetch 20 latest posts with #CapitalOne and the like count for each
 >Get info on users who posted these pictures
 >Determine the seniment (positive, negative, neutral)